ansys/pystk/doc/source/api/ansys/stk/core/graphics/PixelSizeDisplayCondition.rst

 PixelSizeDisplayCondition
 =========================

-.. py:class:: PixelSizeDisplayCondition
+.. py:class:: ansys.stk.core.graphics.PixelSizeDisplayCondition

-   Bases: py:obj:`~IPixelSizeDisplayCondition`, py:obj:`~IDisplayCondition`
+   Bases: py:obj:`~ansys.stk.core.graphics.IPixelSizeDisplayCondition`, py:obj:`~ansys.stk.core.graphics.IDisplayCondition`

    Define an inclusive interval, in pixels, that determines when an object, such as a primitive, is rendered based on the number of pixels the object's bounding sphere (or in the case of screen overlays, bounding rectangle) covers on the screen...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: PixelSizeDisplayCondition

 Overview
 --------